 Add your photo

-Emails with photo signatures gain 32% more replies than those without it as they prove you are a reliable person.
+Emails with photo signatures gain 32% more replies than those without them as they prove you are a reliable person.

 Provide your company information

 The company name and website are enough.

 Include social network icons